 The most important consideration for how much talk is the right amount of talk is the stage your brand is in with your audience in the Personality Success Path.

-If you’re a new show, in a new market, on a new station, or on a station that’s just changed format, play more music!
+New show, or shows in a new market, on a new station, or on a station that’s just changed format, play more music!
 Use the popularity of the songs as an introduction to personality.

-Try for 12 songs if possible.
-If not, go for 10 or 11.
+Try for 10-12 songs per hour.
 If that’s not possible because of commercial load or information features, think about editing songs to increase the music count.

 Inject personality into every element by ize-ing each talk opportunity.
 That’s adding relatable content that helps you localize, energize, supersize and personalize material.
 The more a personality is able to connect with the basics, the faster she will gain traction through this stage.